-While Game Of Thrones comes to an end next year with season 8, five prequels have been announced to be in production but only one greenlit so far.
+While Game Of Thrones comes to an end next year with season 8, five prequels have been announced to be in production but only one greenlit so far (The Long Night).
 Game of Thrones has easily become the most popular show of the decade and will arguably surpass J.R.R.
 Tolkien’s Middle Earth in the coming years.
 I think it’s fair to say that we want to see more of the Game of Thrones world following the end of the show and I think delving into its rich lore and history are just the way to do this.
-In this post, I will be breaking down what these five prequel shows could be and what else could be done with the universe.
+In this post, I will be breaking down what the 4 unconfirmed prequel shows could be and what else could be done with the universe.

 The Age of Heroes

 The Age of Heroes is the only one on this list that has actually been greenlit and it is a sensible choice for a prequel as much of the time is shrouded in mystery and the stories we know so far are only from legend (meaning HBO has a lot of free reign to create stories not burdened by complex canon).
 My only worry is, however, that it is too similar to the Game of Thrones story that we have already seen on-screen.